tef/textfree86/README.md

 You could replace the deploy script with an admin UI, but that might require a little more usability.
 You could write a service, use a RPC library, and then write a remote CLI to connect to it.
 You could all ssh into the same machine, but uploading/downloading configuration files is clumsy.

-TextFree86 presents another option: Run the program on one machine, but connect to it from another, without having to write a new remote CLI each time.
+TextFree86 presents another option: Run the program on one machine, but connect to it from another, without having to install a new remote CLI each time the command changes.

 ## Why Would You Do This?